scrabill/how-many-days-until-halloween/CONTRIBUTING.md

 ## Current Status ##

-We value and encourage the community to provide feedback about making it more aesthetic and pleasant looking.
+We value and encourage the community to provide feedback on how we can make our Halloween site more aesthetically pleasing.

-The project is a simple Website that includes interesting information about Halloween fest.
-It uses front-end technologies like HTML, CSS, Jquery, Bootstrap, etc.
+The project is a simple website that includes interesting information about the Halloween fest.
+It uses front-end technologies such as HTML, CSS, jQuery, Bootstrap, etc.

-We use the github [issue tracker](https://github.com/scrabill/how-many-days-until-halloween/issues?state=open) to track our issues.
-One can see the progress made on a particular issue and the discussion on any issues
+We use the GitHub [issue tracker](https://github.com/scrabill/how-many-days-until-halloween/issues?state=open) to track our issues.
+One can see the progress made on a particular issue and the discussion on any issues.

-### How it works?
+### How does it work?

-it's simple all you need to do is visit our [page][link] and it will do the counting for you!
+It's simple - all you need to do is visit our [page][link] which will do all the counting for you!

 [link]: http://shannoncrabill.com/how-many-days-until-halloween/

-Hope your Halloween is fun and spooky.
+We hope your Halloween is fun and spooky.
 Eat, drink and be scary!   :jack_o_lantern:  :ghost:

 ## Contributing Code ##